emissary-ingress/emissary/docs/howtos/cert-manager.md

           selector: {}
     ```

 2. Create and apply a `Certificate`.
-Make sure the `Certificate` is in the same namespace as Ambassador.

     ```yaml
     ---